dwave-examples/job-shop-scheduling/job-shop-scheduling/README.rst

 ========================
 A demo on how to optimally schedule jobs using a quantum computer.

-Given a set of jobs and a finite number of machines, how should you schedule your jobs on those machines such that all your jobs are completed at the earliest possible time?
+Given a set of jobs and a finite number of machines, how should we schedule our jobs on those machines such that all our jobs are completed at the earliest possible time?
 This question is the job shop scheduling problem!

+Now let's go over some details about job shop scheduling.
 Each of our jobs can be broken down into smaller machine-specific tasks.
 For example, the job of making pancakes can be broken down into several machine-specific tasks: mixing ingredients in a *mixer* and cooking the batter on the *stove*.
-There is an order to these tasks (e.g. you can't bake the batter before you mix the ingredients) and there is a time associated with each task (e.g. 5 minutes on the mixer, 2 minutes to cook on the stove).
-Given that that you have multiple jobs with only a set number of machines, how do we schedule our tasks onto those machines so that our jobs complete as early as possible?
+There is an order to these tasks (e.g. we can't bake the batter before we mix the ingredients) and there is a time associated with each task (e.g. 5 minutes on the mixer, 2 minutes to cook on the stove).
+Given that that we have multiple jobs with only a set number of machines, how do we schedule our tasks onto those machines so that our jobs complete as early as possible?